-Connection Redundancy
+Connection Resilience and Redundancy

 For Layer 2 services, Equinix Fabric is transparent to Bidirectional Forwarding Detection (BFD) protocol.
 If you want to run BFD across a Layer 2 connection, set your timers as shown: